 William Ranney.
 “The Trapper’s Last Shot.”
 Cincinnati: Western Art Union, 1850.
 Engraved by T.D.
 Booth.
 19 x 23 1/2.
 Printed by R. Neale.
 Full and generous margins.
-Very good condition.
+Old repair to tear on platemark.
+Else, very good condition.
 Framed.

 Ref.: Maybelle Mann, The American Art Union, p.
 114; Ron Tyler, Prints of the West, pp. 110-12; Linda Ayres, “William Ranney” in American Frontier Life, 79-108.